Georgii Reshtenko: 2024–25 season

 Reshtenko began the season by finishing thirteenth at the 2024 Nebelhorn Trophy, sixth at the 2024 Tayside Trophy, eighth at the 2024 Nepela Memorial, and fourth at the 2024 Volvo Open Cup.

 In December, Reshtenko won the silver medal at the 2025 Four National Championships.
 The following month, he placed twenty-third at the 2025 European Championships.

-In March, he competed at the 2025 World Championships, held in Boston, Massachusetts, United States.
+In March, he competed at the 2025 World Championships, held in Boston, Massachusetts, in the United States.
 He placed thirty-first in the short program and did not advance to the free skate.